tbela99/tab/Docs/Tab.Cookie.md

 Tab.Cookie {#Tab-cookie}
 ============

-Remember selected tab using a cookie.
+Adds capability to remember selected tab by using a cookie.

 Tab Method: constructor {#Class:constructor}
 ---------------------